taahakh/crunch/README.md

 # Crunch

-A Web Scraper that works on doing mass grouped requests
+A Web Scraper that works on doing mass grouped requests.

+Create your own custom retry and request handlers.

+Use pools to store similar collections that require similiar handling

 ## Examples